1. The atmosphere is the envelope of_____________.

 Explanation: Earth’s surface absorbs solar energy and re-emits as longwave radiation.

-33. The “Greenhouse Effect” refers to:
+33. The “Greenhouse Effect” refers to_____________.

 A) Absorption of solar radiation directly by gases